sephcodes/MigrainePredict/scale_up_readiness.md

 Mapping recall bounds conflict-detection recall — the "human review is structural, not optional" finding extended to corpus scale.

-### 1.2 Operand-vs-mention detector FP class (verification) — decision needed
+### 1.2 Operand-vs-mention detector FP class (verification) — DECIDED 2026-07-05: not built; documented limitation
 The remaining verification FP class: a concept IRI (e.g. `dpv:PersonalData`) present on a statement only because a noun phrase mentions it ("personal data *breach*"), not because the act operates on it.
 4 worksheet rows; tension precision 0.69.
 `verification_stage_summary.md` records the fix (object head-noun analysis) as "deliberately not built — four rows do not justify new machinery."

-That justification is count-based on the 51-statement graph and does not survive corpus scale: the breach-notification statement family (Art 33/34-shaped) recurs throughout both regulations, so the class multiplies.
-Decide now, with corpus in view:
-(a) build pre-finalisation and re-score against the same 89-pair worksheet gold (no LLM cost), or (b) keep as a *reported* schema limitation and freeze the number.
-The mapping stage's abandoned head-noun gate is the cautionary precedent for (a).
+Decision: option (b) — keep as a *reported* schema limitation; the numbers are frozen as measured (tension P 0.71 / R 0.91, with the FP class named and its mechanism explained: the schema does not encode whether a concept is the act's operand or embedded in a noun phrase).
+The candidate fix (object head-noun analysis) is deliberately not built — the mapping stage's abandoned head-noun gate is the cautionary precedent, and four eval-set rows do not justify the machinery. **Revisit at corpus scale-up:** measure the FP rate on a corpus sample first (the breach-notification family multiplies the class); if the review queue it generates is unmanageable, build the fix then and re-score against the same worksheet gold (no LLM cost).

-### 1.3 Real Art 12 AIA / Art 5(1)(e) GDPR conflict pair — in progress 2026-07-05
+### 1.3 Real Art 12 AIA / Art 5(1)(e) GDPR conflict pair — DONE 2026-07-05
-Extracted, subject/modality-mapped, content mappings human-reviewed (`mapping/content_map_reviewed_2_conflict_pair.json`).
-Remaining: `map_content` →
-load (`--input CONFLICT:…`) → `verify_statements.py --no-synthetic` → confirm
+Extracted, mapped (content mappings human-reviewed), loaded, verified:
-`logging_vs_storage_limitation` fires on real statements; retire the `:Synthetic` pair.
+`logging_vs_storage_limitation` fires on real statements (`aiact:art_12/par_1#s1` × `gdpr:art_5/par_1/pt_e#s2`, synthetic:false);
+synthetic pair retired; conflict pair `:Verified:HumanReviewed` after legal sign-off via the worksheet-driven disposition step in `verify_statements.py`.

-### 1.4 5-run verification stability replay — cheap, closes a gap in the story
+### 1.4 5-run verification stability replay — DECIDED 2026-07-05: not run; documented limitation
-Verification was only run and scored on run4.
-Every other stage has a cross-run stability claim; this one doesn't.
-No LLM cost: load runN → verify → compare verdict sets across the 5 runs.
+**Limitation to report:** the verification detector is scored on the canonical run (run4) only; unlike extraction (which has cross-run agreement, cycle consistency, and 5-run means), the verification stage carries no cross-run stability claim.
+Known consequence of run variance already observed: run4's `art_12/par_1#s1` lacks the condition present in run1 (the documented condition-wobble class).
+The replay remains cheap (no LLM: load runN → verify → compare verdicts) if a reviewer asks for it.

 ## 2. RE-DERIVE at corpus (by design, but must be re-validated)